top of page

 Matthew 2:21-23

-Jesus left Nazareth and moved to Capernaum to start his preaching and spreading of the Good News.
+He left Nazareth and moved to Capernaum to start preaching and spreading the good news

 Matthew 4:12-13